-SAIDO Learning is an innovative, non-pharmacological program that has shown to improve the symptoms of dementia and dramatically impact the quality of life for older adults.
+SAIDO Learning is a non-pharmacological program based on a learning intervention offering mental exercises and an opportunity for enhancing individual engagement with staff and others in every day life.
 SAIDO Learning was developed by the Kumon Institute of Education in Osaka, Japan, in conjunction with Professor Ryuta Kawashima of the Smart Aging International Research Center at Tohoku University in Sendai.

 HOW SAIDO LEARNING WORKS

 The SAIDO Learning method involves a caregiver (called a “Supporter”) trained to work with two older adults (called “Learners”) by engaging them in a series of precise, yet simple, arithmetic, writing and reading exercises.
 The exercises are performed five times per week and lasts 30 minutes.

 The object of the exercise is not to teach the material but rather to engage the Learner in the accomplishment of repeated successful exercises, progressing to new material at the Learner’s own level and pace.
 This process fosters confidence and the ability and initiative to advance.
 Most notably, the result is an improvement in cognitive function.

 Learn more about SAIDO Learning

 If you’d like to learn even more about SAIDO Learning, click the link below.